Percina rex | Roanoke Logperch

-CFI developed propagation protocols for the Roanoke logperch in 2008 and 2009 and was successful in producing juveniles, 137 and over 400 each year respectively.
+CFI developed propagation protocols for the Roanoke Logperch in 2008 and 2009 and was successful in producing juveniles with over 530 produced over the two years.
 Tennessee Tech University utilized both the adults and first year’s propagated fish to conduct swimming performance tests that have yielded exhaustion-threshold curves which may be used to predict whether man-made structures such as culverts and bridges are passage barriers for the species (Mattingly et al. 2009).

 In 2011 the remaining fish were transferred to VADGIF for use as mussel hosts.